isomerpages/moe-whitesandspri/_about-wsps/School Rules and Regulations.md

 * No mobile phone or smart watches will be allowed in examination rooms.

-*  The school will not be responsible for the loss and damage of the mobile phone.
+*  The school will not be responsible for the loss and damage of the mobile phone or smart devices.
 It is the student’s responsibility to take care of the equipment.